frozsgy/ceng453-project/client/README.md

 # CENG453 Pişti Game - Frontend Client

 This folder contains the frontend client application for the CENG453 Project, Pişti.
-It was developed using Spring Boot, JavaFX and Apache Tomcat.
+It was developed using Spring Boot and JavaFX.

 # Getting Started